 South Africa deposited its first NDC with the UNFCCC in October 2015, committing to keeping national greenhouse gas emissions within a range from 389 Mt CO2-eq for 2025 and 2050.
 The adaption goals included, inter alia, taking into account climate considerations in national development, sub-national and sector policy frameworks through to 2030.
 Some of the mitigation goals include time frames for the implementation of policy instruments under development that include a carbon tax.
-The updated draft NDC, the cornerstone of South Africa's climate change response, was approved by Cabinet on 24 March 2021 to be released for public comment.
 It is South Africa's commitment in terms of United Nations Framework Convention on Climate Change (UNFCCC) and its Paris Agreement (PA) to contribute to the global climate change effort.
-All parties to the UNFCCC are updating their NDC's in the run-up to the 26th international climate change conference to be held in Glasgow, Scotland, in November 2021.
+All parties to the UNFCCC would have updated their NDC's in the run-up to the 27th international climate change conference (COP27) in November 2022.